POA Network (POA)

 Built-in governance: using the governance DApp, validators are allowed to vote to add or remove other validators.
 This means the network supports voting at the consensus level.

-No mining: user does not need to have a significant computational resource to create blocks in the PoA network.
+No mining: user does not need to have a significant computational resource to create blocks in the project.

-5 seconds block time: the PoA network is compatible with the Ethereum protocol, which means the POA Mechanism allows for much faster block time compared to other platforms.
+5 seconds block time: It is compatible with the Ethereum protocol, which means the POA Mechanism allows for much faster block time compared to other platforms.

-Supported DApps: another feature in POA Network is its ability to support a broad range of Dapps and integrating them to prove the identity of validators.
+Supported DApps: another feature in is its ability to support a broad range of Dapps and integrating them to prove the identity of validators.

-The POA Network is designed for general use on the blockchain technology.
+The project is designed for general use on the blockchain technology.
 For instance, whatever can be done using the Ethereum network can also be accomplished on the POA Network.
 Organizations can create their networks using their validators or validator based on the POA network governance and ceremony.
 Developers, on the other hand, can deploy DApps using POA’s framework.
-The most immediate use case of the POA network includes crowdfunding, real estate transactions and much more.
+The most immediate use case of the project includes crowdfunding, real estate transactions and much more.

 POA Network roadmap is as follows: